 As part of the physical world, the learner will be more familiar with physical properties of materials, classifying objects and materials based on their physical properties, and linking the uses of objects and materials with their physical properties.
-Furthermore, they will enhance their knowledge on Kinetics, Dynamics, Fluid Dynamics and Thermodynamics.
-Students will also develop more awareness on the use of sources of energy in the immediate environment safely and economically, and on the energysaving measures that can be applied at home and at work.
+Furthermore, they will enhance their knowledge on renewable and non-renewable sources of energy, using sources of energy in the immediate environment safely and economically, and energy-saving measures that can be applied at home and at work.